rwarbelow/kwk-level-1-week-1-lectures/007_loops.md

 ## `until` Loops

 "Until some condition is met, do this thing...".
-Now is a good time to ask the students to come up with what the code, using `until` should look like.
+Now is a good time to ask the students to come up with what the code using `until` should look like.

 ```ruby
 # Make note: our variable is now keeping track of the beats left in the song